 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
 In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
 2024) (emphasis in original).
 The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
 Id.
 In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 “A ‘seizure’ of property occurs when there is some meaningful interference with an individual’s possessory interests in that property.”
 Lavan v.
 City of Los Angeles, 693 F.3d 1022, 1027, 1030-33 (9th Cir.
 2012) (quoting United States v.
-Jacobsen, 466 U.S. 109, 113 (1984)) (recognizing a homeless person’s possessory interest in unabandoned property left temporarily unattended, even if person, who was in violation of city ordinance prohibiting leaving of any personal property on public sidewalk, could not be said to have had expectation of privacy); see United States v.
+Jacobsen, 466 U.S. 109, 113 (1984)) (recognizing a homeless person’s possessory interest in unabandoned property left temporarily unattended, even if the person, who was in violation of a city ordinance prohibiting leaving of any personal property on a public sidewalk, could not be said to have had an expectation of privacy); see United States v.
 Baker, 58 F.4th 1109, 1116 (9th Cir.
 2023); see also Patel v.
 City of Los Angeles, 738 F.3d 1058, 1061-62 (9th Cir.
 2013) (en banc) (citing Florida v.
 Jardines, 569 U.S. 1, 12-13 (2013) (Kagan, J., concurring)) (recognizing hotel’s property and privacy interest in guest records “are more than sufficient to trigger Fourth Amendment protection”).
 Snitko v.
 United States, 90 F.4th 1250, 1263 (9th Cir.
 2024) (“[T]o determine whether the government exceeded the scope of a warrant, we compare the terms of the warrant to the search actually conducted.”).

 “The destruction of property has long been recognized as a seizure.”
 Garcia v.
 City of Los Angeles, 11 F.4th 1113, 1118 (9th Cir.
 2021) (citing Jacobsen, 466 U.S. at 124-25).

 A seizure lawful at its inception can nevertheless violate the Fourth Amendment if its manner of execution unreasonably infringes possessory interests.
 Brewster v.
 Beck, 859 F.3d 1194, 1196-97 (9th Cir.
 2017) (“The Fourth Amendment doesn’t become irrelevant once an initial seizure has run its course.”); see also Sandoval v.
-County of Sonoma, 912 F.3d 509, 516 (9th Cir.
+Cnty. of Sonoma, 912 F.3d 509, 516 (9th Cir.
 2018) (holding that the community caretaking exception to a warrant requirement does not categorically permit government officials to retain impounded private property).“The impoundment of an automobile is a seizure within the meaning of the Fourth Amendment.”
 Miranda v.
 City of Cornelius, 429 F.3d 858, 862 (9th Cir.
 2005); see, e.g., Brewster, 859 F.3d at 1196-97 (holding that 30-day impound of vehicle constitutes seizure that requires compliance with Fourth Amendment).